Research and reports

 A health and safety policy is an important document that a business can use to outline its health and safety standards.

-Download our free health and safety policy template to make sure you’re covered and read on to find out why you need one, what yours should include, and how to make sure it complies with the law.
+Keep reading to learn what to include in your own health and safety policy to make sure you’re covered – and also find out why you need one and how to make sure it complies with the law.

 A health and safety policy provides more structure for growing businesses that are hiring new staff, implementing new processes, or moving to new premises.

 Every business’s policy will be different depending on how many employees they have and what sector they operate in.
 However, all policies will include information on key topics such as first aid and risk assessments.

 A good health and safety statement will be clear, accessible, and easy for employees to understand.

 A health and safety policy clearly explains what it’s there to do, including: